jmuganga54/The-Modern-Javascript/13 Cutting-Edge JavaScript with Babel and Webpack/ReadMe.md

 We can see that the removed note function is working as advertised.

 Now let's continue on with a another easy one.
 Inside of notes function near the bottom we have our `sortNotes` function, this one is going to get copied and pasted into the new file.

+The last function we're going to add in `notes.js` is going to be one that doesn't exit already.
+This one is going to be called `updateNote` and it's going to give us an easy function based way to update a notes title or by or both.
+So currently over inside of the note edit file which I'm going to move over